 While working on the desensitization protocol, we can also use management strategies.
 Playing a white noise machine or calming music during thunderstorms can help drown out the other noises.

 Placing window film on windows to block line of sight can help prevent barking behaviors.
 There are a wide variety of window films including some with decorative patterns.

-Remote treat dispensers are an amazing technology that allow you to dispense treats to your dog, even while you are away.
+Remote treat dispensers are an amazing technology that allows you to dispense treats to your dog, even while you are away.
 This technology has a wide variety of applications and comes in handy with separation anxiety treatment.
-The Pet Tutor available through Smart Animal Training Systems even has a platform to allow for viewing the dog through a video camera or smart phone to be sure to reinforce for calm behaviors while left alone.
+The Pet Tutor available through Smart Animal Training Systems even has a platform to allow for viewing the dog through a video camera or smartphone to be sure to reinforce for calm behaviors while left alone.